Can you set ice on fire? In this burning ice science experiment, adults can demonstrate to kids that in some cases, ice can actually burn.

 My kids love ice science experiments and anything they get to do with ice.
-Monkey had the idea to see if we could get ice to burn, and this activity was born!
+Monkey had the idea to see if we could get ice to burn, and the burning ice science experiment was born!
 Find out how you can impress kids using our tutorial below!

 Make sure your kids won’t try this experiment alone before showing it to them.
 If you think there is a chance they will try it alone, it’s better to not do it.